ralfebert/AsyncView/README.md

 # AsyncView

-A abstraction for SwiftUI views that load data asynchronously: Handle in-progress and error states in a generic way:
+A abstraction for SwiftUI views that load data asynchronously to handle in-progress and error states:

 ![AsyncView](https://cdn.ralfebert.de/asyncview_states-3aba8003.png)

+See [Structuring asynchronous loading operations in SwiftUI](https://www.ralfebert.com/ios-app-development/swiftui/asyncview/) for a tutorial and in-depth explanation of the package.

 ## Example projects